CommunityToolkit/Windows/components/Collections/src/ReadMe.md

 ## Package Contents

-This package contains the following in the `CommunityToolkit.WinUI` namespace:
+This package contains the following in the `CommunityToolkit.WinUI.Collections` namespace:

 - AdvancedCollectionView
 - IncrementalLoadingCollection